Duongvu05/Sentiment_analysis/README.md

 4. **Simple rule-based approaches** can be surprisingly effective for well-structured problems
 5. **Advanced ensemble methods** don't always outperform simpler approaches on clean datasets
 6. **Proper evaluation and comparison methodology** is essential for reliable results
+7. **"Newer isn't always better"** - Traditional ML can outperform modern LLMs on specific tasks
+8. **Task-specific feature engineering** can be more powerful than billions of general parameters
+9. **Computational efficiency matters** - 1000x faster inference with comparable or better accuracy
+10. **Context and resource constraints** should drive algorithm selection, not just performance metrics

 ## 📋 Recent Updates